VitroidFPV/vitroidfpv.com/modules/articles/guides-getting-into-fpv.md

 ## Stuff to stay away from

-Sadly there are many manufacturers that make unreliable or even clone products.
+Sadly there are many manufacturers that make less-than-desirable, or even outright dangerous products.
 This is often hard to spot as a beginner.
 I will list some manufacturers/products below that shouldn't be considered unless specifically said otherwise:

-* Eachine - with the exception of the EV800D goggles and some products that they only re-brand, most of their products are low in quality at best
+* Eachine - with the exception of the EV800D goggles and some products that they only re-brand, most of their products are low in quality at best.
+Namely the EV100 goggles, and the Wizzard/Tyro series drones, which are unfortunately still the among the highest on banggood.
+The EV100 tend to overheat and go out of RF calibration, sometimes even melting the plastics and starting to burn.
+The Wizard/Tyro quads are often unreliable at best, the electronics are known to just stop working or even catch fire out of nowhere

-* Racerstar - their electronics may be cheap, but they're extremely unreliable, often failing in highly destructive ways
+* Racerstar - their electronics may be cheap, but they're extremely unreliable, often failing in highly destructive ways.
+The motors are outdated, not durable at all, and tend to be inefficient

 * ZOP LiPo's - Mostly a brand sold on Banggood, their batteries have pretty much no quality control.
-Don't cheap out on stuff that can burn your house down
+Don't cheap out on stuff that can burn your house down, and don't buy from a brand that has a reputation for selling dangerous products

 * IMAX B6 chargers (and their various clones) - The original B6 charger is already known to be more or less a fire hazard.
 The clones are even worse in this aspect.
 If you see a charger that looks something like this, it's not worth it

 ![imax b6 charger (bad)](/uploads/4518_imax-b6-50w.jpg "imax b6 charger (bad)")

-* BetaFPV LiteRadio 2 - Might seem like a good budget option (and the LiteRadio 3 is actually acceptable), but the LiteRadio 2 has very bad gimbals that tend to fail within about a month of use
+* BetaFPV LiteRadio 2 - BetaFPV has a decent reputation for their micro quads and inexpensive beginner equipment.
+The LR2 might seem like a good budget option (and the LiteRadio 3 is actually acceptable), but the LiteRadio 2 has very bad gimbals that tend to fail within about a month of use - you'll start to see the stick signal start to jitter, or even just drop out completely

-Those are just a few off the top of my head, if you're unsure about something, it's **always** better to ask
+Those are just a few extremes off the top of my head, if you're unsure about something, it's **always** better to ask

 ## Stuff to look for